cheezy/service_mock/README.md

 ServiceMock is a Ruby gem that provides a wrapper over the [WireMock](http://wiremock.org) library.
 The gem provides the ability to perform many actions on a WireMock instance including starting, stopping, and several ways to stub out calls.
+It is highly recommended that you take the time to read the WireMock documentation and understand the how the library works.

 This gem can be used to help you virtualize services for your tests.
 For example, if you are unable to achieve effective test data management with the backend systems you can